IGDRion/ANNEXA/README.md

 --tx_discovery      : Specify which transcriptome reconstruction tool to use.
 Options: "bambu" (default) or "stringtie2".
 --filter            : Perform or not the filtering step. false by default.
+--prefilter_ndr     : While using ANNEXA with bambu, prefilter before the filtering step. false by default.
 --tfkmers_tokenizer : Path to TransforKmers tokenizer.
 Required if filter activated.
 --tfkmers_model     : Path to TransforKmers model.
 Required if filter activated.
 --bambu_threshold   : bambu NDR threshold below which new transcripts are retained.